CodeGrades/codegrades.github.io/src/2020/grades/index.rst

-While taking a grade will feel nerve-wracking for the candidate, we want to make it clear that it shouldn't be more frightening than having a friendly practical show-and-tell about code, with a supportive professional programmer.
+While taking a grade will feel nerve-wracking for the candidate, we want to make it clear that it shouldn't be more frightening than having a friendly practical show-and-tell about code, with a supportive senior colleague.
 We aim to make it a positive experience where candidates have an opportunity to show off their project with a view to getting contructive feedback from an expert.

-At the end of the grade the code mentor writes a report with feedback and indications of how the candidate has got on (expressed as marks directly related to the syllabus for the grade taken).
+At the end of the grade the code mentor writes a report with feedback and indications of how the candidate has got on (expressed as marks directly related to attributes needed to be a successful and autonomous coder).
 Candidates are marked out of 100, with 60 as the pass mark.
 A score of 75 or more means the award of a "pass with merit" and a score of 90 or more results in a prestigious "pass with distinction".

 A pass means the candidate has demonstrated, understood and can apply the core requirements for that grade.
 A pass with merit means they were able to